14 Wild Animal Species You Didn’t Know Were Endangered

 All six tiger species are endangered, with Sumatran and South China tigers at a critically endangered status.
 Some scientists even consider the South China tiger to be “functionally extinct” since it hasn’t been seen in the wild in more than 25 years.
 The main reasons for their population decline are poaching and destroyed habitats, as humans clear forests to gather timber and build roadways.
 Only about 3,890 tigers currently live in the wild.
 Check out these common “facts” about animals that you have all wrong.

 Black rhinos are critically endangered, with slightly more than 5,000 left in the world.
 The rest have succumbed primarily to poaching and illegal trading for their horns.
 Between 1960 and 1995, hunters killed 98 percent of Africa’s black rhinos.
 But numbers have been steadily increasing thanks to conservation efforts.
-Don’t miss the 9 newly discovered animal species you never knew existed.

 As few as 400 North Atlantic right whales remain in the wild, with fewer than 100 breeding females left.
 In fact, six out of the 13 great whale species are endangered.
 Pollution is a major threat for these aquatic giants, plus, according to the World Wildlife Fund, more than 1,000 whales are killed every year for commercial purposes.